aialferov/ghc-bome/README.md

 To build the service from sources you will need "git", "make" and [Erlang](https://www.erlang-solutions.com/resources/download.html).

-Download the sources and build the service binary:
+Download the sources and build the service executable:

 ```
 $ git clone git://github.com/aialferov/ghc-bome && cd ghc-bome
 $ make
 ```

-Once the binary is built it is located in "_build/default/bin" and could be run
+Once the executable is built it is located in "_build/default/bin" and could be run immediately:
-immediately:

 ```
 $ _build/default/bin/ghc-bome